elugens/hello-javascript/docs/additional-questions/frames-windows/cross-window-communications.md

   <div></div>

-Sure, here's a simple example of using a SharedWorker:
+Here's a simple example of using a SharedWorker:

 **SharedWorker script (mySharedWorker.js):**